 f) Publicity Secretary

-The Chairman will be elected by PAG members, thence endorsed by the ALPA-S Executive Council (EXCO).
-He/She need not be a member of the ALPA-S EXCO.
+The Chairman will be elected by PAG members, and endorsed by the ALPA-S Executive Council (EXCO).
+He/She does not need to be a member of the ALPA-S EXCO.

 Fellow PAG members will elect all other positions at the annual meeting.

 Counselors shall be volunteers who have completed an appropriate Para-counseling course.
 Potential counselors shall be selected by the PAG members, and they are to be made aware of the commitment expected of them.

 - The Chairman shall be a member of ALPA-S